All States → North Carolina

 After You Record Your Deed in North Carolina

 After the Register of Deeds records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Register of Deeds notifies the county tax assessor of the transfer so that property tax records are updated.
-North Carolina property taxes are assessed and collected at the county level, with some municipalities also imposing taxes.
-The grantee should confirm their mailing address with the county tax office.
-The grantee is responsible for North Carolina property taxes from the date of transfer.
+The county tax assessor is notified of the transfer so that property tax records are updated, and the grantee is responsible for North Carolina property taxes from the date of transfer.
+Confirm your mailing address with the county tax office.

 North Carolina Quit Claim Deed FAQ